Girolamo Macchietti

 Girolamo Macchietti (c.
-1535/1541-1592) was an Italian painter active in Florence, working in a Mannerist style.
+1535/1541–1592) was an Italian painter active in Florence, working in a Mannerist style.

 Biography

 He was a pupil of Michele di Ridolfo.
-During the years 1556-1562, worked as an assistant to Giorgio Vasari in the decoration of the Palazzo Vecchio, where he worked with Mirabello Cavalori.
+Between 1556 and 1562 he worked as an assistant to Giorgio Vasari in the decoration of the Palazzo Vecchio, where he worked with Mirabello Cavalori.
 He participated in the Vasari-directed decoration of the Studiolo of Francesco I with two canvases, one relating a Jason and Medea (1570) and the other a Baths of Pozzuoli (1572).
 He also painted an altarpiece on the Martyrdom of Saint Lawrence for Santa Maria Novella.
 In 1577, he completed a Gloria di San Lorenzo for Empoli Cathedral.
 He traveled to Rome and spent two years in Spain (1587–1589).
 No works are recorded from these travels.